-The Six Party Talks began as a multilateral approach to peacefully resolving the North Korean nuclear threat that heightened after North Korea ousted IAEA inspectors in December 2002, withdrew from the Nuclear Nonproliferation Treaty (NPT) in January 2003, and restarted its plutonium enrichment program.
-According to a joint statement issued in Sep.
-2005, the six parties "unanimously reaffirmed that the goal of the Six-Party Talks is the verifiable denuclearization of the Korean Peninsula in a peaceful manner."
-The following is a summary of the provisions included in the statement:
+The Six Party Talks began as a multilateral approach to resolve the Korean nuclear crisis.
+According to a joint statement issued in September 2005, the six parties "unanimously reaffirmed that the goal of the Six-Party Talks is the verifiable denuclearization of the Korean Peninsula in a peaceful manner."
+The following is a summary of the statement:

-- The DPRK committed to abandoning all nuclear weapons and existing nuclear programs and returning, at an early date, to the Treaty on the Non-Proliferation of Nuclear Weapons and to IAEA safeguards. - The United States affirmed that it has no nuclear weapons on the Korean Peninsula and has no intention to attack or invade the DPRK with nuclear or conventional weapons. - The ROK reaffirmed its commitment not to receive or deploy nuclear weapons in accordance with the 1992 Joint Declaration of the Denuclearization of the Korean Peninsula, while affirming that there exist no nuclear weapons within its territory. - The 1992 Joint Declaration of the Denuclearization of the Korean Peninsula should be observed and implemented. - The DPRK stated that it has the right to peaceful uses of nuclear energy.
-The other parties expressed their respect and agreed to discuss, at an appropriate time, the subject of the provision of light water reactor to the DPRK. - The Six Parties undertook, in their relations, to abide by the purposes and principles of the Charter of the United Nations and recognized norms of international relations. - The DPRK and the United States undertook to respect each other's sovereignty, exist peacefully together, and take steps to normalize their relations subject to their respective bilateral policies.
+- The DPRK committed to abandoning all nuclear weapons and existing nuclear programs and returning, at an early date, to the NPT and to IAEA safeguards. - The United States affirmed that it has no nuclear weapons on the Korean Peninsula and has no intention to attack or invade the DPRK with nuclear or conventional weapons. - The ROK reaffirmed its commitment not to receive or deploy nuclear weapons in accordance with the 1992 Joint Declaration of the Denuclearization of the Korean Peninsula, while affirming that there exist no nuclear weapons within its territory.

-- The DPRK and Japan undertook to take steps to normalize their relations in accordance with the Pyongyang Declaration, on the basis of the settlement of unfortunate past and the outstanding issues of concern. - The Six Parties undertook to promote economic cooperation in the fields of energy, trade and investment, bilaterally and/or multilaterally. - China, Japan, ROK, Russia and the US stated their willingness to provide energy assistance to the DPRK. - The ROK reaffirmed its proposal of July 12th 2005 concerning the provision of 2 million kilowatts of electric power to the DPRK. - The Six Parties committed to joint efforts for lasting peace and stability in Northeast Asia. - The directly related parties will negotiate a permanent peace regime on the Korean Peninsula at an appropriate separate forum. - The Six Parties agreed to explore ways and means for promoting security cooperation in Northeast Asia.
+- The 1992 Joint Declaration of the Denuclearization of the Korean Peninsula should be observed and implemented. - The DPRK stated that it has the right to peaceful uses of nuclear energy.
+The other parties expressed their respect and agreed to discuss, at an appropriate time, the subject of the provision of light water reactors to the DPRK. - The Six Parties agreed to abide by the purposes and principles of the Charter of the United Nations and recognized norms of international relations. - The DPRK and the United States agreed to respect each other's sovereignty, exist peacefully together, and take steps to normalize their relations subject to their respective bilateral policies. - The DPRK and Japan agreed to take steps to normalize their relations in accordance with the Pyongyang Declaration, on the basis of the settlement of unfortunate past and the outstanding issues of concern. - The Six Parties undertook to promote economic cooperation in the fields of energy, trade and investment, bilaterally and/or multilaterally. - China, Japan, ROK, Russia and the US stated their willingness to provide energy assistance to the DPRK. - The ROK reaffirmed its proposal of July 12, 2005 concerning the provision of 2 million kilowatts of electric power to the DPRK. - The Six Parties committed to joint efforts for lasting peace and stability in Northeast Asia. - The directly related parties will negotiate a permanent peace regime on the Korean Peninsula at an appropriate separate forum. - The Six Parties agreed to explore ways and means for promoting security cooperation in Northeast Asia.

-Subsequent rounds of talks have focused on finding an implementation process that is satisfactory to all sides of the talks.
+Subsequent rounds of talks focused on an implementation process that is satisfactory to all sides.
 Although five separate working groups have been established within the framework of the talks, they have been inactive pending resolution of a variety of issues related to North Korean nuclear activity.
+The six parties last met in 2008.